SS Milwaukee Clipper: Milwaukee Clipper

 The modernized ship now featured air conditioned staterooms, a children's playroom, a movie theater, a dance floor with a live band, a soda fountain, bar, cafeteria, lounges and sports deck, and capacity to carry 120 automobiles.
 She was christened Milwaukee Clipper on June 2, 1941, by Patricia McKee, daughter of Max B. McKee, principal of Sand Products Corporation, owner of the vessel.
 She made her maiden voyage from Milwaukee to Muskegon the following day.
 As Milwaukee Clipper, she steamed between Muskegon and Milwaukee, as well as excursions throughout Lake Michigan visiting various other ports, for 29 seasons.
 She was also called the "Queen of the Great Lakes" and carried around 900 passengers and 120 automobiles in the summer.
 The amount of oil used varied per round trip, but was approximately 5500 USgal.
 On week days she made two round trips that took 7 hours each way, using three of the four boilers.
 On weekends, she made three, six-hour round trips on all four boilers.
 The crew lists were between 105 and 109, with around 55 of them in the steward's department alone to take care of the around 900 passengers on board.

 The cost per person in the 1950s was $3.33 and $8.00 extra for an automobile, with an extra 75 cents charged to travel in the forward Club Lounge and to use the forward deck.

+During her inaugural season, a space on the Sports Deck was leased to a Chicago based entertainment firm.
+The firm placed ten slot machines onboard, covering them when the ship was in port.
+Once the ship was three miles from shore, the covers were removed.
+The slot machines soon came to the attention of the Muskegon County Prosecuting Attorney, who took a trip on the ship to witness the slot machines in use.